intel/intel-inb-manageability/inbm/cloudadapter-agent/proto/inbs-mock/README.md

 # inbs-mock

-This serves as a mock INBC that can be used to send ping requests to cloudadapter.
+This serves as a mock INBS that can be used to send ping requests to cloudadapter.
 The main loop will ping cloudadapter once per second.

 ## Prerequisites